jschwartzman7/space-visualizations/README.md

 # space-visualizations

-Visualizing functions in multiple dimensions through Exploring 3D graphing, complex valued functions, and fractals through StdDraw Java drawing api.
+Visualizing functions and spaces in multiple dimensions through coloring techniques, vector fields, user manipulation, and perspective changes.
+Relies on Java StdDraw drawing for rendering shapes.

 To run the program: